danielblnc/DLSS-NR-on-AMD/README.md

 Run **DLSS 5 Neural Rendering** on **AMD Radeon RX 9000 (RDNA4) and 7000 (RDNA3)** cards, in any DirectX 12 game that uses FSR.

+Join the [Discord](https://discord.gg/5gCwc6mskc) for support, early access to new mod builds and testing.

 ## Download

 Get `dlssnr_on_amd_setup.exe` from the [latest release](../../releases/latest).